tychart/BYU-CS-224-LABS/2-C-Programming/c-programming.md

 # Lab 2 - C Programming

 This lab will introduce you to some of the details of the C programming language that we will use this semester and give you a chance to practice writing code in the C language.
+This lab should be done on the lab machines, remotely or in-person.

 ## Some C Basics